-Things have moved on since the old stoppers, Fashy manufacture a much wider stopper and it is rubber free, no latex seal for it’s latex allergy free hot water bottles.
-They are amazing and work beautifully well, last for years and it’s specific to Fashy brand of hot water bottles.
+Things have moved on since the old stoppers, Fashy manufacture a much wider stopper and it is rubber free, no latex seal for it’s latex allergy free hot water bottle.
+These are amazing and work beautifully well, last for years and it’s specific to Fashy brand of hot water bottle.
 Other manufactures have tried to copy and there are some now without a rubber seal, these are new and time will tell if these are as good as Fashy.
-The traditional stopper with a rubber seal is still available on good traditional rubber hot water bottles and will continue for those that prefer them.
+The traditional stopper with a rubber seal is still available on a good traditional rubber hot water bottle and will continue for those that prefer them.

 To replace first look for a makers mark, these are embossed into the rubber usually around the middle.
 However, there are a lot of generic products in the shops and supermarkets that only put shop name on the packaging.
 Once out of the bag it can be difficult to tell where it was purchased from, some might say this is deliberate as should it leak there is no trace to the shop or supermarket.
-Also some traders import hot water bottles without any certification, they really don’t want anyone to know where it came from and avoid branding at all cost.
-If you have a generic product there is no easy way to get a replacement stopper, these types are the most dangerous and most difficult to resolve.
+Also some traders import a budget hot water bottle without any certification, they really don’t want anyone to know where it came from and avoid branding at all cost.
+If you have a generic product there is no easy way to get a replacement stopper, these types are the most tricky and very hard to find a replacement.

 If you have just lost a stopper there is help, reputable suppliers will hold stocks of spare stoppers and be able to supply.